blanche1998/ABMGBM/README.md

-# ABMGBM
-Treating glioblastoma treatment with immunotherapies: Spatial computational modelling illuminates the role of the tumour microenvironment
+# Treating glioblastoma treatment with immunotherapies: Spatial computational modelling illuminates the role of the tumour microenvironment
 Author of the README file: Blanche Mongeon, Université de Montréal, blanche.mongeon@umontreal.ca

 ## Basic information about the code and how to use it